 In a two hour walk up the river, I saw more fishermen than fish.
 In the three hour, very tired, many sit-downs, walk out, I saw less fishermen, and less fish.

 I actually cast to only three or four fish in the whole slog.
-I came to believe these fish had seen many more flies than I have, and I saw hundreds every day in my shop.
+I came to believe these fish had seen many more flies than I have, and I saw hundreds every day in Just Fishin', my tackle shop.

 It was a very tired tackle-shop owner that crawled into one of Graeme and Joan Ryder's bunks at the Aniwhenua Lodge.
 Tired, but not now too disappointed.